FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 Now, go through the login process, and you should see "Welcome, [your email address]!".

 So, that's login sorted.
-Next, we'll tackle logout.
+The next thing you'll probably want to tackle is logout.

 ---